The travel privilege we don’t talk about

 One obstacle that could be resolved in the more immediate future is the confusion that goes along with accessibility procedures in an airport.
 Airlines are inconsistent with protocol, making it hard to know what to expect — regardless of whether a disabled person has used the airline before.
 Smith says that more reliable communication from airlines about its procedures would make for a more positive experience when she’s picking up a wheelchair.

-“It’s difficult because I know what I need, it’s all booked ahead, and then I arrive and it’s not the same,” she said.
+“It’s difficult because I know what I need, it’s all booked ahead, and then I arrive and it’s not the same,” she says.
 “I think a big area I would love them to get better at is to be consistent.”

 The business of accessibility